Big Little Lies

 Both Celeste Ng and Liane Moriarty write insightful, character-driven fiction that dives into the less picture-perfect side of suburban life.
 Explorations of family, loyalty, and keeping up with outward appearances drive their compelling stories and often the present and past are interwoven to ramp up tensions before an explosive conclusion. -- Halle Carlson

-These authors' works have the genre "mainstream fiction"; and the subjects "life change events," "husband and wife," and "married women."
+These authors' works have the genres "mainstream fiction" and "psychological fiction"; and the subjects "life change events," "husband and wife," and "married women."

 These authors' works have the genre "relationship fiction"; and the subjects "life change events," "husband and wife," and "families."